DSACMS/ospo-guide/content/resources/github-management-policy.md

 ### Review activity log

 The audit log for organization activity must be reviewed on a monthly basis.
 Export the log as a CSV and attach it to the _name_of_ticket_here_ in internal CMS GitHub.
 Any org members can do this. https://github.com/organizations/DSACMS/settings/audit-log
+The audit log for organization activity must be reviewed on a monthly basis.
+Export the log as a CSV and attach it to the _name_of_ticket_here_ in internal CMS GitHub.
+Any org members can do this. https://github.com/organizations/DSACMS/settings/audit-log

 - Organization Membership
 - Team Management